+Aug 12 2022 11:48 AM

+More swings and bucket swings.
+Renovation to River Woods Playground the Winter!

+I would like to see more tennis courts.
+And a bigger splash

-Aug 10 2022 03:19 PM make sure the doggie bag stations are kept filled so dog owners don't have an excuse of "oh, I don't have a bag to pick up the poo," or "I forgot."
-Aug 10 2022 05:26 PM Please keep up the great work, and plan events even in the Winter!
-Aug 12 2022 11:48 AM I would love a bench just before the bridge in River Woods Park to sit and observe the river.
+make sure the doggie bag stations are kept filled so dog owners don't have an excuse of "oh, I don't have a bag to

+Please keep up the great work, and plan events even in

+I would love a bench just before the bridge in River Woods Park to sit and observe the river.
 Maybe another bench near the river at the dead end of the paved walkway by the river.
+River Woods doesn't take advantage of the beauty pick up the poo," or "I forgot."

+Please rebuild skatepark

-River Woods doesn't take advantage of the beauty of the river like Riverside park does.
-Aug 13 2022 02:01 PM More swings and bucket swings.
-Renovation to River Woods Playground Aug 13 2022 03:14 PM I would like to see more tennis courts.
-And a bigger splash pad Aug 13 2022 11:44 AM Please rebuild skatepark Aug 14 2022 08:53 AM I took my 1 year old to river woods park and it smelled like marijuana which was extremely disappointing and we left
+of the river like Riverside park does.

+I took my 1 year old to river woods park and it smelled like marijuana which was extremely disappointing and we left

+Aug 13 2022 11:44 AM Aug 14 2022 08:53 AM